julia-m-schmidt/julia-m-schmidt.github.io/research.md

 period 2015–2023.
 Our empirical analysis proceeds in two steps.
 First, we estimate the causal effect of AI-related investment on firm productivity.
 The results show that AI-related investment generates eco- nomically meaningful and statistically significant productivity gains.
 Second, we examine how financial constraints affect firms’ engagement with AI.
-Exploiting variation in bank-level non-performing loan ratios as an exogenous credit supply shock, we find that tighter external financing conditions strongly reduce tangible, collateral-intensive investment, while AI-related investment is comparatively less sen- sitive.
-Instead, financially constrained firms reallocate investment away from tangible assets toward AI and other intangibles, relying more heavily on internal liquidity.
-Our findings highlight that while AI investment is productivity-enhancing, financial frictions shape which firms adopt AI and how.
+We find that financially constrained firms appear to reallocate investment away from tangible assets toward
+AI and other intangibles, relying more heavily on internal liquidity.

 ### **The Carbon Cost of Compute - AI, Data Externalities, and Climate Policy**

 What is the optimal carbon tax in a data-driven economy?
 We develop a dynamic general- equilibrium model that embeds data-economy features into a macro-environmental framework to study how AI-intensive production alters emissions and welfare.
-In the model, AI services combine unpriced, non-rival data, generated as a by-product of consumption, with energy-intensive compute supplied under monopolistic competition.
-These two distortions, together with the carbon externality, shape the economy’s response to climate policy.
-A calibration to the United States shows that the decen- tralized equilibrium delivers lower welfare than a planner solution because households undervalue the data they generate.
-The planner tolerates higher pollution to exploit data-driven productivity gains, implying a near-zero Pigouvian tax.
-In the decentralized economy, a carbon tax reduces emissions but also raises compute costs and slows the diffusion of AI.
-In a preliminary calibration, we estimate that the welfare-maximizing long-run tax on data centers is on the order of USD 40 per ton of CO2.
-These results suggest that data–compute complementarity plays an important role in shaping both emission dynamics and the incidence of carbon taxation.
+In the model, AI services combine unpriced, non-rival data with energy-intensive compute.
+The productivity response of AI can shape the economy’s response to climate policy.

 ---